-The Postgraduate Certificate in Early Years Teaching course is ideal for people living outside of the UK who already work with children aged 0-5.
+The PGCE Early Years Teaching (DL) degree is ideal for people living outside of the UK who already work, or have the desire to work, with children aged 0-5.

-If you want to develop a specialism or further enhance your professionalism in teaching young children up to the age of five, then this course is for you.
+If you want to develop a specialism or further enhance your professionalism in teaching young children up to the age of five, then this International Initial Teacher Training course is for you.

-This course is aimed at professionals/practitioners who will engage in an intensive one year blended learning programme to acquire knowledge, understanding and skills with regard to working with children and families in the international early years context.
-Our course is unique and distinctive in that it offers a highly flexible mode of learning with course delivery and assessment entirely via distance using our university VLE (virtual learning environment), without ever having to come to the UK.
+This PGCE Early Years Teaching course is aimed at professionals and practitioners who will engage in an intensive one year distance learning programme to acquire knowledge, understanding, and skills with regard to working with children and families in the international early years context.
+Our course is distinctive in that it offers a highly flexible mode of learning, with teaching and assessment delivered entirely via distance learning using our university VLE (Virtual Learning Environment), without ever having to come to the UK.

-Additionally, and concurrently, you will undertake two teaching practices in an Early Years setting of your choice – either at your own workplace or with an employer who is willing to provide you with a placement and mentor.
+Additionally, and concurrently, you will undertake two teaching experiences in an early years setting of your choice – either at your own workplace or with an employer who is willing to provide you with a placement and mentor.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 If you already hold a postgraduate qualification, please see our Applying for additional postgraduate degrees Help and Advice article.

 If you don't meet our standard entry requirements, you can take one of the foundation pathways at our partners ONCAMPUS Sunderland.
 Find out more information and whether your course is eligible on our ONCAMPUS page.